 The wonderful thing about painting with chalk paint is that there is no right or wrong way to use this paint.
 You develop your own techniques as you go along for the effect you want.
 I happen to like a smoother look and prefer to use a polyurethane finish to give my projects added protection, particularly since they are used in high traffic areas.
 I haven’t had the occasion to try waxing yet, but once I find the right piece of furniture, I will definitely try it, but until then…….

-Below are some of the chalk paint recipes I have collected and tried.
-Everyone has their own preference and people who have used these recipes and shared them, reported good results.
+Below are some of the chalk paint recipes I have collected.
+Everyone has their own preference and people who have used these recipes and shared them, report good results.
 Again, I encourage people to develop their own preferences for the effect they want and try these for themselves….and let me know how it worked out!

 My favourite recipe has got to be using calcium carbonate.
 I mix ¼ cup calcium carbonate together with 2 tablespoons of water until smooth.
 Then I slowly add the mixture into 1 cup of flat latex paint (no primer) and stir until smooth.
 If you have a bigger project, just double the recipe.
 Easy peezy!!